PaddiM8/asahi-battery-threshold/README.md

 A small daemon that makes it possible to set a charging threshold for laptops running Asahi Linux.

+## How it works

+Since the kernel-side doesn't yet support setting an actual threshold, this daemon monitors battery usage and interacts with files in `/sys/class/power_supply/macsmc-battery/` to enable/disable charging.
+It can *not* change the charging behaviour during sleep.

+Preventing the battery from charging after a certain point is useful when you have it plugged in for extended periods of time, in order to put less strain on the battery.
+By default, this program will prevent charging after reaching 85% capacity.

 ## Installation

 On Arch-based systems, the program can be installed